November 2005

 Best Practice 6: Plan ahead for service-learning.

-Best Practice 7: Equip students with knowledge and skills needed for service.
+Best Practice 7: Equip students with the knowledge and skills needed for service.

 Students developed an understanding of the causes and effects of hunger.
 They also now know how our local food bank operates.